geebioso/VDGLM/README.md

 ### Sending Code and Data to HPC

+The code can be downloaded to the HPC by cloning this git repo.
-To send code and the requisite data to the HPC, open up a terminal and type the following commands:
+Then send the data to the HPC as follows:

+the following commands:

 ```
-source code/HPC_scripts/toHPC.bash
-source code/HPC_scripts/send_data_to_HPC.bash
+source code/batchmode/send_data_to_HPC.bash
 ```

 ### Compiling on the HPC